strigo/strigo-rest-docs/content/enrollments.md

 ### Usage

-Unenroll a previously enrolled student.
+Unenroll a previously enrolled learner.

 <aside class="notice">
 You can only delete enrollments in `enrolled` state.